-Jolanta Piszczek, BSc Pharm, PharmD, MSc EBM (candidate)
+Laura Johnson, BScPharm, ACPR, Clinical Instructor,

-Clinical Pharmacy Specialist, Infectious Diseases and AM Stewardship
+UBC Faculty of Pharmaceutical Sciences, Infectious Disease and AM Stewardship Pharmacist

-Royal Jubilee Hospital

-250-589-8507 or ext.
-12318

-jolanta.piszczek@viha.ca
+Nanaimo Regional General Hospital

+250-619-6792 or ext 52286

+laura.johnson2@viha.ca

 ROTATION DESCRIPTION

-This rotation involves two distinct services – the Antimicrobial Stewardship Program (AS) as well as Infectious Diseases (ID) consult service.
-This rotation is based in Victoria at the Royal Jubilee Hospital (RJH).
-Each day, the resident will take on the care of one new patient , either from the ID consult service list, Outpatient Parenteral Therapy Service (OPAT) or a selected patient requiring an AS consult.
-It is therefore expected that the resident follows 20 patients during their 4 weeks.
+The Infectious Disease and Antimicrobial Stewardship (AMS). rotation is based at the Nanaimo Regional General Hospital (NRGH).
+Each day, the resident will take on the care of one at least one new patient as identified by: having a positive blood culture, positive c dificile infection, antibiotic resistant organism, an OPAT patient, a request for consult from a pharmacist or physician, or a selected patient that would benefit from an AMS consult.
+It is therefore expected that the resident follows a minimum of 20 patients during their 4 weeks.
 Each day, a new therapeutic topic will be covered that is relevant to the patient case that day.

-The AS portion of this rotation will provide the resident with the opportunity to learn about the appropriate use of antimicrobials on various wards at RJH.
-With the goal of stewardship in mind, the resident will provided clinical patient care to selected patients who have a drug therapy problem related to optimization of antimicrobial therapy.
-The resident will work to identify and resolve the patient’s DTPs, make suggestions to the team, monitor therapy and provide education regarding the optimal use of antimicrobials.
-The resident will also spend time learning about the different modalities of providing AS services (audit and feedback, protocol development, education etc.) and about the different moving parts of the program (medical microbiology, laboratory medicine, infection prevention and control, ID, research etc.).
+This rotation will provide the resident with the opportunity to learn about the appropriate use of antimicrobials on various wards at NRGH.
+With the goal of stewardship in mind, the resident will provide clinical patient care to selected patients who have a drug therapy problem related to optimization of antimicrobial therapy.
+The resident will work to identify and resolve the patient’s DTPs, make suggestions to care providers, monitor therapy and provide education as appropriate regarding the optimal use of antimicrobials.
+The resident will attend the OPAT clinic daily to optimize drug therapy for outpatients which are managed by emergency room physicians.
+The resident will also spend time learning about the different modalities of providing AMS services (audit and feedback, protocol development, education etc.) and about the different moving parts of the program (medical microbiology, laboratory medicine, infection prevention and control, ID, research etc.).

-The ID portion of this rotation will provide the resident an opportunity to learn about the role of the infectious disease consultation team as well as the pharmacist’s role within such team.
-For select patients where ID is consulted, the resident will have the opportunity to make initial assessments and recommendations and then provide follow-up and monitoring for commonly seen infectious diseases.
-The level of involvement may range depending on patient factors, however, most patients referred to the consultation team have complex disease processes, whereas AS patients will usually involve be simpler cases.
-One week rotation at OPAT will also be included.

 ROTATION GOALS AND OBJECTIVES